robmclarty/robmclarty.com/src/cv/cv.md

 **Principal Software Engineer**\
 *2019-2022 @ WorkTango*\
-Helped take company from less than 10 people to 50+ becoming an international SaaS working towards its IPO.
+Helped take company from less than 10 people to 50+ being acquired by Kazoo.
 Focused on software & systems architecture, cloud orchestration, and security.
 Lead internal committees, hired new staff, organized and guided production path, and stitched everything together: systems, people, practices, and docs.

 **Staff Software Engineer**\
 *2015-2019 @ Myplanet*\